JonZeolla/MOOCs/Coursera/GettingandCleaningData/project/README.md

 # Coursera - [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning/)
 ## Course Project Description
 This is the course project for the Getting and Cleaning Data Coursera course.
 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 In order to do so, I have written `run_analysis.R`, which:
-1. Sets up the enviornment, by loading appropriate libraries.
+1. Sets up the environment, by loading appropriate libraries.
 2. Downloads and unzips the dataset.
 3. Reads in the appropriate files from the dataset to data frames, and tidies up the column names.
 4. Merges the test and training datasets together, and keeps only the columns which hold standard deviation or mean information.